-With a UK government inquiry now underway to investigate and assess the scientific evidence of a possible association between the widespread use of Primodos and other hormone pregnancy tests in the 1950s-70s and congenital malformations, it is incumbent upon historians, philosophers and social scientists to interrogate the broader regulatory and cultural context.
-This one-day conference will bring together perspectives from activism and biomedicine as well as the history, philosophy and sociology of medicine to examine and discuss the contested history of hormone pregnancy tests.
+With a UK government inquiry now underway to investigate and assess the scientific evidence of a possible association between the widespread use of Primodos and other hormone pregnancy tests in the 1950s-70s and congenital malformations, it is incumbent upon historians and social scientists to interrogate the broader regulatory and cultural context.
+This one-day conference brings together perspectives from activism and biomedicine as well as the history and social studies of medicine to examine and discuss the contested history of hormone pregnancy tests.

 Registration is free, but attendance will be capped at capacity.
 This event will be filmed and the video made available online.
 Information on how to find the venue can be found here.